araval/words-and-identity/README.md

 <em>Left to right: Scientists, Authors, Musicians, Entertainers, Athletes, and Politicians.</em>
 </p>

-The data is conclusive: Scientists think more, love a lot less.
-Authors think and love equally, musicians and athletes/sports-people only love, don't think.
-Politicians do neither.
+The data is conclusive: Scientists think more, love a lot less; authors think and love equally; musicians and athletes only love, don't think; politicians apparently do neither.

-All users say "thank you / thanks" and "new" way more that any other non-stopword word, so I added those two words to stopwords.
+Our words tell others who we are.
+So we can take a person's written words and have a model make a prediction about their identity.
+This little project is an attempt in that direction, with the training data being twitter.
+The final model of course will work with any kind of text, but it will not do well in non-normal-speech like contexts, for example research-papers or Wikipedia.

 ## Data
 For *athletes*, *musicians*, and *entertainers*, I got the hundred most followed users from <a href="http://twittercounter.com/pages/100/">twittercounter</a>.
 I got popular *scientists* from